THE SUBTLE STUFF IN ANY CHURCH

 too, no one has to continually stay in any one community of faith.
 I believe that it is good for us all to move churches occasionally, especially in the earlier years of our journey, as we head towards sound faith for ourselves.
 In any case, the Lord may well play a part in directing and redirecting you in this regard.
-I am sure that he did that for me.
+I am sure he did that for me.

 Under the following headings I provide examples of God’s presence that can be recognised in churches outside the movement.